sinedied/hads/README.md

 It is particularly useful on the home page to provide an overview of the available documentation for your project.

-### Diagrams and flowcharts
+### Mermaid Diagrams and flowcharts

-You can use the [Mermaid](http://knsv.github.io/mermaid/) syntax to insert diagrams and flowcharts directly in your markdown, but using code blocks with the `mermaid` language specified, like this:
+You can use the [Mermaid](http://knsv.github.io/mermaid/) syntax to insert diagrams and flowcharts directly in your markdown, by using code blocks with the `mermaid` language specified, like this:

     ```mermaid
     graph TD;